 For media enquiries regarding the programme email The Fostering Network's media team or ring 020 7620 6425.

 The Mockingbird programme delivers the Mockingbird Family Model.
-This centres on a constellation where one foster home acts as a hub, offering planned and emergency respite, advice, training and support, to six to 10 satellite fostering or kinship care families.
+This centres on a constellation where one foster home acts as a hub, offering planned and emergency sleepovers and short breaks, advice, training and support, to six to 10 satellite fostering or kinship care families.
 The model was originally developed by The Mockingbird Society in America in 2004.

 Relationships are central to the programme and the hub home builds strong relationships with all those in the constellation, empowering families to support each other and overcome problems before they escalate or lead to placement breakdown and increasing protective factors around children.